 We can also find ourselves identifying with different types of dispositions – for example being cheerful, pleasant, fun loving, outgoing, committed, loyal, dependable etc…

-All of these are different identifies that we may be familiar with.
+All of these are different identities that we may be familiar with.

 These labels mean something; and as a picture paints a thousand words, so these labels or descriptive words also paint pictures in our minds.